studentcybermooc/studentcybermooc.github.io/content/courses/dev/python/flask_part_4.md

 from . import user
 ```

-Let's see how a route works.

-### Signup
+### 4.1 - Signup route

-As we're doing a REST API, we should apply the REST principles.

-Our API will receive and return JSON.

-So to signup, we should receive a username, an email and a password.
+To signup, the route will receive a username, an email and a password.

-If the username is not taken, the email not already used and the password not empty, the user will be created.
-Otherwise it will fail and we will return an error.

-The password will be encrypted before storage so we will need bcrypt.
-To store into the database we will need our sqlalchemy instance.
-And to create a user we will need the User model.

 In `api_v1/user.py`